Yandex Cloud

 Network load balancerNetwork load balancer

-The network load balancer distributes incoming traffic across target resources (VMs).
-A listener with a public IP address enables the balancer to process internet traffic, while a listener with a private IP address handles internal traffic.
-The load balancer uses health checks to test target resource availability.
+A network load balancer distributes incoming traffic across targets (VMs).
+A listener with a public IP address enables the load balancer to process internet traffic, while a listener with a private IP address handles internal traffic.
+The load balancer uses health checks to test the availability of targets.

-To test your application during an availability zone failure, see this scenario.
+To test your application in the event of an availability zone failure, check this scenario.

 Learn more about network load balancers.